 Have the VERY BEST TIME at Splashway Waterpark & Campgrounds.
-Stay in the Splashway Cabins (and find the Splashway Campground map HERE)!
+Stay in the Splashway cabins, play at the waterpark all day and enjoy camp activities all night.
+(And find the Splashway Campground map HERE!)

 As I sat by the pedal carts and watched families cooking dinner on campfires and kids riding bikes around the cabins, RVs and playgrounds… I thought I might just be in a feel-good All-American movie.

 Behind me, the big waterpark had just closed for the day and in front of me were my kids on pedal carts, riding around the campground.
-The sun was going down and we were busy riding the bikes, playing mini golf, competing at laser tag and kayaking before making our own campfire.
+The sun was going down and we were busy riding the bikes, playing mini golf, competing at laser tag, jumping on the giant pads and kayaking before making our own campfire.

 Visiting Splashway Waterpark and Campground is always a highlight of our summer.
 We drive just an hour past Katy… but get away from it all.
 We spend a few days swimming, playing, cooking and eating together… without all the distractions at home.